awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-dolby-atmos-encoding.md

 1. Choose **Create job**\.

-1. Set up your input video as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
+1. Set up your input video as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

 1. Set up your input audio selectors as follows: